ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 ### Grouping genes by profiles
-One interesting feature of the
+One interesting feature of the heatmap visualisation is the ability to group genes by their expression profile.
+Similarly to the

 ### Filtering out the non-differentially expressed genes